ZionDeng/ZionDeng.github.io/README.md

 - PLC programmer for automation production lines
 - Develop Tesla Standard Control Template and SCADA for advanced manufacturing.
 - Develop advanced control programs using Ignition and Python

+## MFSH Qbert

+- Controls lead for Qbert project, in charge of the whole life from design to ramp up
+- self develop new functions, whole line data tracing, production decision, debug and cocommission of the new version of the station controller
+- Newly designed non-block chain programming and deployment, relying only on sensors and lifting to achieve high-precision heavy-duty workpiece carrying and positioning

 ## GFTX GA1 ModelY